Carlile Aylmer Macartney

 Carlile Aylmer Macartney FBA (1895–1978) was a British academic specialising in the history and politics of East-Central Europe and in particular the history of Austria and Hungary.
 He was also a supporter of Hungarian interests and causes in the United Kingdom.

 Career

 His education included time at Winchester College (where he was a scholar) and at Trinity College, Cambridge.

 Macartney was a research fellow of All Souls College, Oxford.
 From 1936 to 1946 he was in charge of the Hungarian section of the Foreign Office Research Department.
-From 1951 to 1957 he held the Chair of International Relations at the University of Edinburgh.
+From 1951 to 1957 he was Montague Burton Professor of International Relations at the University of Edinburgh.

 Macartney was a corresponding member of the Austrian and Hungarian academies, and in 1965 he became a member of the British Academy.
 In 1974, Macartney was awarded the Grand Decoration of Honour in Gold for Services to the Republic of Austria.

-Personal
+Personal life

 Macartney was the son of painter and orientalist Carlile Henry Hayes Macartney (1842-1924).
 In 1923 he married Nedelya Mamacheva (Nedella Mamarchev-Macartney, 1898 – 1989) the daughter of a Bulgarian army colonel: there were no recorded children of this marriage.